savonet/book/workflow.md

 ```{.liquidsoap include="liq/playlist-check2.liq" from=1 to=-1}
 ```

-Here, we use the function `request.read_metadata` to force the reading of the metadata for the request (this is not done by default at this point), obtain the metadata with `request.metadata`, and declare that we should play a file only if its genre is "Rock" (remember that the metadata are encoded as an association list as explained in [there](#sec:association-list)).
+Here, we obtain the metadata with `request.metadata`, and declare that we should play a file only if its genre is "Rock" (remember that the metadata are encoded as an association list as explained in [there](#sec:association-list)).

 \TODO{do the same with playlist.list which has the advantage of being predictable and more efficient, but takes time at startup...}